-- 3,800 Wells Fargo & Wachovia customers in the Philadelphia area were invited - A total of 279 appointments and Wells Fargo reviewed 302 loans. - Exit Survey results show 97% of customers who attended would recommend the event to others.
+- 3,800 Wells Fargo & Wachovia customers in the Philadelphia area were invited - A total of 279 appointments and Wells Fargo reviewed 302 loans. - Exit Survey results show 97% of customers who attended would recommend the event to others. - A fifth Home Preservation event was scheduled for August 2014 in the Philadelphia market.
+Additional, smaller Home Preservation events in partnership with local community organizations are planned over the year.
+These events target specific neighborhoods, working with a smaller population having challenges with their mortgages, creating significant impact for customers. - Wells Fargo is committed to work with the City of Philadelphia to reach as many of its customers as we can to provide guidance for staying in their homes - We have instituted a 1:1 customer ownership model "Single Point of Contact" where our borrowers are assigned a direct contact (agent), who will work with them on identifying what options are available to stay in their home.
+It is a national model/best practice and is now being implemented throughout the industry.

-- A fifth Home Preservation event is scheduled for August 2014 in the Philadelphia market. - Wells Fargo is committed to work with the City of Philadelphia to reach as many of its customers as we can to provide guidance for staying in their homes - We have instituted a 1:1 customer ownership model "Single Point of Contact" where our borrowers are assigned a direct contact (agent), who will work with them on identifying what options are available to stay in their home.
-It is a national model/best practice and is now being implemented throughout the industry. - We continue to work with trusted 3rd parties in the community to assist our customers with mortgage challenges.
-This includes non-profit housing counselors, faith-based leaders including the NAACP, the Philadelphia Black Clergy and the Hispanic Clergy of Philadelphia, officials from the city's mediation & diversion program, and elected officials. - Wells Fargo works with the Urban Affairs Coalition (UAC) through the Foreclosure Prevention Task Force to create the Foreclosure Prevention Resource Guide a how to guide for housing professionals, homeowners and others who are faced with potential foreclosure issues.
+- We continue to work with trusted 3rd parties in the community to assist our customers with mortgage challenges.
+This includes non-profit housing counselors, faith-based leaders including the NAACP, the Philadelphia Black Clergy and the Hispanic Clergy of Philadelphia, officials from the city's mediation & diversion program, and elected officials. - Wells Fargo works with the Urban Affairs Coalition (UAC) through the Foreclosure Prevention Task Force to create the Foreclosure Prevention Resource Guide - a how to guide for housing professionals, homeowners and others who are faced with potential foreclosure issues.
 The guide is free and it is available online at www.gpuac.org/foreclosurehelp.htm or to receive a free hard copy, e-mail foreclosureguide@gpuac.org - Wells Fargo has also worked with the National Urban League to co-sponsor a new edition of The Foreclosure Workbook: The Complete Guide to Understanding Foreclosure and Saving Your Home by author Carla Douglin.
 The book is available free-of-charge to homeowners across the nation who are experiencing challenges making their mortgage payments and who may face potential foreclosure.